 Terrain: Up and down hills, through jungles and bush, across beaches – a bit of everything.

 This walk is incredible!
 I even did a whole post on it.
 Royal National Park is definitely one of the most scenic coastlines I have ever had the privilege to set foot on.
-The coastal walk is usually done in two days (I did it in one- read my post to see how that went) and goes up and down headlands, through a forest, and basically any terrain you can think of really.
+The coastal walk is usually done in two days (I did it in one- read my 27 in One Day Post to see how that went) and goes up and down headlands, through a forest, and basically any terrain you can think of really.
 This walk encompasses two pretty awesome landmarks – Wedding Cake Rock and the Figure 8 Pools, which you can also do as two separate coastal walks in Sydney.
 Make sure you give yourself enough time to check everything out!

-Bondi to Coogee/Maroubra
+Bondi to Bronte/Coogee/Maroubra

 Length: 3-10ish km